la-haute-societe/craft-elasticsearch/README.md

 ## Elasticsearch plugin Overview

-Elasticsearch plugin will automatically index each entry on your site(s).
+Elasticsearch plugin will automatically index each entry and Craft Commerce product (if installed) on your site(s).

 It will figure out the best Elasticsearch mapping for you based on your site(s)' language.